lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Turn
 **Resist:** Fortitude (for reduced effect)

 Make an attack with a weapon.
 If successful, make a medicine check to inflict sickness 3 upon the target, or sickness 1 if the target resists.
 This causes it to perform tasks worse and suffer loss of health over a short period of time.
 Whenever the duration of this effect is met, the target may resist the sickness.
-If they fail, they lose 2 health, otherwise reduce the degree of effect of the sickness by 1 and they lose 1 health instead.
+If they fail, they lose 2 health, otherwise they lose 1 health and reduce the degree of effect of the sickness by 1.

 If this effect is applied to a target that is already effected by this kind of poison, the greatest degree of effect takes precedence.

-Instead of performing this maneuver, you may also make a medicine check to pre-apply a single use poison to a weapon that inflicts the same effect.
-This determines the difficulty (in advance) to resist that poison.
+This maneuver may also be performed to pre-apply a single use poison to a weapon that inflicts the same effect.
+Instead, just make a medicine check to pre-determine the difficulty to resist the poison.

-Performing this maneuver, or pre-applying a poison, can only be done with access to a pre-made poison, or materials that can be used to approximate a poison.
+Performing this maneuver can only be done with access to a pre-made poison, or materials that can be used to approximate a poison.

 ## Precise Strike